Eryngium | The Blue Ornamental Flower Beloved in European Gardens

-Eryngium, commonly known as “Sea Holly,” is a perennial plant admired for its distinctive and striking appearance.
-Its blue or silver-toned flowers and spiky leaves make it a popular choice for both gardens and dried flower arrangements.
-In this article, we will explore Eryngium’s basic information, cultural significance, historical background, and tips for successful cultivation.
+Eryngium, often referred to as “Sea Holly,” is a perennial plant admired for its unique and striking appearance.
+Its blue or silvery-toned flowers and spiky leaves make it a highly distinctive plant, and it is also popular as a dried flower.

 Basic Information